How To Build an Online Store in 2025: 8 Easy Steps

 8. Publish Your Online Store

-Wait a moment before you hit publish.
-Though you may be itching to go live, there are a few things to double-check before you share your store with the world:
+Wait a moment before you hit publish — there are a few things to double-check before you share your store with the world:

-1. What languages does your store support?
+- What languages does your store support?
 If you’re selling to customers abroad, you should enable different languages.
-Some website builders, like Wix, support a range of languages and allow for automatic or manual translation.
+Some website builders, like Wix, support a range of languages.

-2. Is your checkout working?
-Don’t forget to test your checkout before you go live.
+- Is your checkout working?
+Test your ecommerce checkout pages before you go live.
 Make sure that payment methods and discounts work, the right shipping methods are available, and that all pricing is correct.

-4. Are your settings correct?
+- Are your settings correct?
 Important settings include your currency, time zones, and contact details like your address, phone number, and email.
-You need to make sure all of the information is accurate.

 Next Steps: Market Your Online Store